 What is Bill Gates’s MBTI Personality Type?

 Bill Gates’s MBTI type is the INTP personality.
+What is yours?
 He takes pride in his vigorous intellect.
 He is endlessly curious about how and why things work and often takes the time to ponder about a problem before tackling it.
 As an INTP, he is also able to spot connections and patterns that others don’t.
 He uses this unique ability to create innovative products and solutions for people.
 We will use the INTP’s cognitive function stack to further explain how Bill Gates shows up as an INTP personality type.

 Bill Gates has Introverted Thinking